usamapakhtar/AlternativeMedicineFinder/README.md

 # AlternativeMedicineFinder

-This project aims to create a platform for finding alternative medicines with similar ingredients, addressing the common issue of unavailable medications in pharmacies.
+This project aims to develop a platform that assists users in finding alternative medications with similar ingredients.
+The platform addresses the common challenge of drug shortages in pharmacies.

+**Project Methodology**

-The project has been done in 4 steps.
+The project was executed in four primary phases:

-1 - Data Extraction

-2 - Data Cleaning

-3 - Data Base Development

-4 - Developing an UI

-The first two steps (Data Extraction and data Cleaning) can be performed using Google Collab or Pycharm, as you like.
-For the third step, I developed a database using Microsoft SQL Server Management Studio 18, and for the last step, I used Visual Studio to develop an application that connects to the database to give back alternative medicine options.
+**1- Data Acquisition and Preprocessing:** Relevant medication data was extracted from various sources and subsequently cleaned to ensure data integrity.
+These steps were conducted using Google Colab or Pycharm.

+**2- Database Development:** A robust database was constructed using Microsoft SQL Server Management Studio 18 to efficiently store and manage the processed medication data.

+**3- User Interface Development:** A user-friendly application was created using Visual Studio to provide an intuitive interface for searching and identifying alternative medications.
+The application seamlessly integrates with the backend database.

+**4- System Integration and Testing:** The developed components were integrated, and rigorous testing was performed to ensure optimal performance and accuracy.
+By following this structured approach, we successfully developed a comprehensive solution to the problem of medication unavailability.